-For companies wishing to provide customers exactly what they’re looking for, when and how they’re looking for it, privacy and personalization is a series of trade-offs that need to be carefully considered.
-And no, “transparently” communicating your policies in (never read) terms-of-service docs doesn’t count.
+For companies wishing to provide customers with exactly what they’re looking for—when and how they’re looking for it— privacy and personalization are a series of trade-offs that need to be carefully considered.
+And no, “transparently” communicating your policies in terms-of-service docs (that are never, ever read by users) doesn’t count.

-Doing the right thing—as defined by your customers—does.
+Doing the right thing—as defined by your customers—is all that matters.